alexanderwachter/draft-6LoCAN/draft-ietf-6lo-can-00.md

 A subset ISO-TP (ISO 15765-2) is used to fragment and reassemble the packets.
 This subset of ISO-TP can send packets with a payload size up to 4095 octets, enough for IPv6 minimum packet size of 1280 octets.
-ISO-TP is designed for CAN, and its small payload data size and therefore preferred over [@!RFC4944] fragmentation.
+ISO-TP is designed for CAN and its small payload data size and therefore preferred over [@!RFC4944] fragmentation.

 The 6LoWPAN fragmentation would use more than the halve of the available payload for the fragmentation headers.
 This fact prevents 6LoWPAN fragmentation from being used for 6LoCAN.